Wildfire: Detection

+The demand for timely, high-quality fire information has increased in recent years.
 Fast and effective detection is a key factor in wildfire fighting.
 Early detection efforts were focused on early response, accurate results in both daytime and nighttime, and the ability to prioritize fire danger.
 Fire lookout towers were used in the United States in the early 20th century and fires were reported using telephones, carrier pigeons, and heliographs.
 Aerial and land photography using instant cameras were used in the 1950s until infrared scanning was developed for fire detection in the 1960s.
 However, information analysis and delivery was often delayed by limitations in communication technology.
 Early satellite-derived fire analyses were hand-drawn on maps at a remote site and sent via overnight mail to the fire manager.
 During the Yellowstone fires of 1988, a data station was established in West Yellowstone, permitting the delivery of satellite-based fire information in approximately four hours.

-Currently, public hotlines, fire lookouts in towers, and ground and aerial patrols can be used as a means of early detection of forest fires.
+Public hotlines, fire lookouts in towers, and ground and aerial patrols can be used as a means of early detection of forest fires.
 However, accurate human observation may be limited by operator fatigue, time of day, time of year, and geographic location.
 Electronic systems have gained popularity in recent years as a possible resolution to human operator error.
-A government report on a recent trial of three automated camera fire detection systems in Australia did, however, conclude "...detection by the camera systems was slower and less reliable than by a trained human observer".
 These systems may be semi- or fully automated and employ systems based on the risk area and degree of human presence, as suggested by GIS data analyses.
 An integrated approach of multiple systems can be used to merge satellite data, aerial imagery, and personnel position via Global Positioning System (GPS) into a collective whole for near-realtime use by wireless Incident Command Centers.

+Local sensor networks

 A small, high risk area that features thick vegetation, a strong human presence, or is close to a critical urban area can be monitored using a local sensor network.
 Detection systems may include wireless sensor networks that act as automated weather systems: detecting temperature, humidity, and smoke.
 These may be battery-powered, solar-powered, or tree-rechargeable: able to recharge their battery systems using the small electrical currents in plant material.
 Larger, medium-risk areas can be monitored by scanning towers that incorporate fixed cameras and sensors to detect smoke or additional factors such as the infrared signature of carbon dioxide produced by fires.
 Additional capabilities such as night vision, brightness detection, and color change detection may also be incorporated into sensor arrays.

+The Department of Natural Resources signed a contract with PanoAI for the installation of 360 degree 'rapid detection' cameras around the Pacific northwest, which are mounted on cell towers and are capable of continuous monitoring of a 15 mi radius.
+Additionally, Sensaio Tech, based in Brazil and Toronto, has released a sensor device that continuously monitors 14 different variables common in forests, ranging from soil temperature to salinity.
+This information is connected live back to clients through dashboard visualizations, while mobile notifications are provided regarding dangerous levels.